 Applications for this benefit are completed through the CRA website.
 At this time, the government is approving all applications and will confirm eligibility after; therefore, it is important that individuals make sure they are indeed eligible before applying, as they may otherwise need to repay benefits received in the future.

 The CEBA will provide loans of $40,000 to qualifying Canadian operating businesses who require additional credit because of COVID-19.
 Furthermore:

 - The CEBA is interest-free until December 31, 2022.

 - 25% ($10,000) of the loan may be forgivable if the business pays back $30,000 on or before December 31, 2022.
 If the loan cannot be paid back by that date, the financial institution will convert the balance into a term loan.

-The CEBA is only available to incorporated Canadian operating businesses.
-Self-employed individuals are ineligible.
+The CEBA is available to incorporated Canadian operating businesses.
+Self-employed individuals are now also eligible.

 Ordinarily, the business must also have had between $20,000 and $1.5 million in total payroll in 2019 to qualify.
 However, the government has extended the eligibility criteria for businesses that had lower than $20,000 in total payroll, such as small businesses that only pay employees through dividends rather than salaries.
 In order for businesses with payroll under $20,000 to be eligible, they would need all of the following:

 - A business operating account at a participating financial institution.